Flow morphology and patterns in porous media convection: A persistent homology analysis: Introduction

 As a result of the complex interplay between diffusion and buoyancy, the flow structures organize into tangled, dynamic patterns, making it extremely challenging to predict and quantify their behaviour.
 Initial efforts in this direction include using Fourier-based analysis \citep{hewitt2014high,pirozzoli2021towards,depaoli2025grl} as well as utilizing cell sizes as a measure of emerging patterns \citep{fu2013pattern,depaoli2022strong}.
 However, there is much more that can be done in this direction.
 One approach that appears appropriate is based on topological measures, which provide an efficient and detailed analysis of structures characterized by a value of a scalar field (in this case, solute concentration).
 While several approaches of varying complexity can be implemented for this purpose, measures based on the exploration of the connectivity of the considered structures appear to be the most appropriate.
-Such approaches, based on computational topology discipline, persistent homology, have been used to analyse a variety of systems emerging from materials science, such as granular matter~\citep{physicaD14}, suspensions~\citep{gameiro_prf_2020}, or Rayleigh-B\'enard convection~\citep{kramar_physD_2016}, among others.
+Such approaches, based on computational topology discipline, persistent homology, have been used to analyse a variety of systems emerging from materials science, such as granular matter~\citep{epl12,physicaD14,pre14,D4SM00560K}, Rayleigh-B\'enard convection~\citep{kramar_physD_2016}, suspensions~\citep{gameiro_prf_2020}, and porous media~\citep{Suzuki2021}, among others.
 One advantage of using persistence-homology-based measures is that they are objective in the sense that they do not require specifying a threshold value (such as average temperature or a similar quantity), but instead, they quantify the structure across all thresholds at once.
-We will see that persistence-homology-based approaches provide significant new information about the structures developing in the considered system, and in particular, that they allow for answering some questions formulated so far.
-In addition, these methods present the advantage of being objective, since they are threshold-free, and they complement previously deployed Fourier analysis and cell size statistics.
+We will see that persistence-homology-based approaches provide significant new information about the structures developing in the considered system, their connection to heat transport, and in particular, that they allow for answering some questions formulated so far.